 Airbnb provided Barclay with a detailed explanation of how it determined this was a valid booking.
 The report stated that the IP address and geolocation of the reservation matched Ward’s.

-Based on the report from Airbnb, Barclay rejected the premise that Ward’s Airbnb account was hacked.
+Based on the report from Airbnb, Barclay rejected the premise that someone hacked into Ward’s Airbnb account.
 The company rebilled the $1,181 and closed the credit card dispute in Airbnb’s favor.

 Next move: Filing a police report over the hacked account